Dustyroom/flat-kit-doc/index.md

 ![Particles emitting light on Flat Kit shaders](FlatKit_Manual_Images/lighting_particles_lights.png)
 > Particles emitting light on Flat Kit shaders.

+**Advanced Lighting (Override light direction).** It is a way to make the material have an independent direction of the light from the Directional Light.
+This can be useful in cases when you need to align the position of the cels or Rim or Specular.
+Normally, to adjust these parameters globally, you should rotate the Directional light.
+Once _Override light direction_ parameter is enabled, the material no longer obeys the Directional Light, it now has independent mapping vectors for the light-dependent parameters (e.g. mentioned earlier cels, Rim, Specular) that you can ajust with _Pitch_ and _Yaw_ parameters.
+Simply put, you can rotate the the cels, Rim and Specular.

 **Unity Built-in Shadows.** If the object has the ‘Receive Shadows’ option turned on in Mesh Renderer, you have an ability to use Unity-processed shadows on it, as you would do in Unity Standard Material shader, with a few extra-options.